dullhunk/book/careers-lab/cv-errors.md

 The order and structure of your CV is as important as the content

   1. **FIRST THINGS FIRST** First page should usually be Education and Experience (usually in that order), second page page all the other stuff.
 Order with the most important (or recent) things first.
 Its debateable if your personal details should go front and top.
 Is your postal address *REALLY* the most important thing about you?
 Does it deserve prime space at the top of your CV?
 Many people put personal details at the end  - often just email and telephone no. for first contact.
 You're unlikely to be posted anything until much later in the job application process.
-  2. **REVERSE** Reverse chronological order is normal, (most recent first) and its usually the easiest way to structure things.
-Within each section, order likewise, most important (or relevant) work experience goes at the top of that section and and so on
+  2. **REVERSE** Reverse chronological order is normal, (most recent first) and its usually the easiest way to structure your CV.
+Within each section, order likewise, most important (or relevant) work experience goes at the top of that section and so on

 ## General (GEN)

 Some general points

-  1. **LINKING** It's good to have some hyperlinks (preferably clickable URLs) in your PDF.
+  1. **HYPER LINKING** It's good to have some links (preferably clickable URLs) in your PDF.
 Link to anything you have that adds context to what you're saying e.g. company websites, your personal website, LinkedIn, GitHub, Stackoverflow profile, any project URLs, hackathon / competition URLs  (without overlinking).
-If you have a LinkedIn profile, make sure you customise and shorten it https://www.google.co.uk/search?q=custom+linkedin+url it will look a lot less ugly
+If you have a LinkedIn profile, make sure you customise and shorten it https://www.google.co.uk/search?q=custom+linkedin+url it will look much better than the default
   2. **KNOW WHAT I MEAN** Don't assume the person reading your CV knows what you're talking about (they often don't)
   3. **UNDERSELL**  a CV is no place for modesty - its an advert for you - to sell what you have to a prospective employer.
 Don't hide your light under a bushel!
-  4. **ACTIVE LANGAGE** Starting sentences with VERBS, see the "Active Language List" described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest
+  4. **ACTIVE LANGAGE** Starting sentences with VERBS can often help, see the "Active Language List" described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest.
+Your CV will be assessed in seconds or minutes, the reader won't have time to read your life story - they just want the gist.
   5. **OVERSELL** - but don't oversell by exaggerating or being deceptive about your achievements - its easy to spot and check up on
   6. **QUANTIFY** improve any claims you make by adding numbers.
 For example, instead of saying "won prize for best student in year" you could say "won prize for best student in year (out of 200 in total)"
   7. **EXPAND** Expand abbreviations where you have space.
 For example, not everyone reading your CV will know what PASS stands for